DonnKey/unslr/README.md

 each page of the paper document to facilitate comparison.

 The PDF scans have not been uploaded yet.

-The table expansion program has yet to be scanned.

 ### If you are interested in serious use.